facelessuser/coloraide/docs/src/markdown/gamut.md

     the algorithm to be less aggressive in regards to chroma reduction at the cost of some performance.

     The CSS Level 4 algorithm is very new and likely to go through some revisions to address some of the issues.
-When the algorithm becomes more stable we may align more closely or at the very least provide the official CSS approach as an option.
+When the algorithm becomes more stable, we may align more closely or at the very least provide the official CSS approach as an option.

-In this example, we will take the color `#!color lch(100% 50 75)`.
+In order to demonstrate gamut mapping, in this example, we will take the color `#!color lch(100% 50 75)`.
 CIELCH's gamut is technically unbounded, but when we convert the color to sRGB, we find that the color is out of gamut.
 So, using the `fit` method, we can actually transform the color to one that fits in the sRGB space and gives a color that represents the intent of the larger color as best we can.
 As the color's lightness is so high, when fitting, we essentially end up with `#!color white`.

 ```playground
 rgb = Color("lch(100% 50 75)").convert('srgb')